RECOVERING FROM PAIN: STRATEGIES THAT CAN HELP

 Seeking social and healthcare team supports

 Connecting with people can play a big part in helping you feel better.
 Keeping in touch with family and friends is good for your overall health.
 If pain has left you feeling isolated, try to get out, see people and join in with what they are doing.
 You could join an activity group, such as a cards or book group, talk with family at home, or phone a friend.
+During the COVID-19 pandemic you will need to consider how to connect virtually.
+You could use FaceTime, social media or join an online community group.
 Getting involved in activities or hobbies that you look forward to and enjoy will help you take a proactive approach to your pain.

 Talk to your GP about having a plan for your pain management including DVA-funded services from other members of your healthcare team such as a psychologist or physiotherapist.